Wirmaple73/PZSaveManager/README.md

 **A:** Indeed!
 Save Manager doesn't care about your mods or current world progress.
 It just stashes copies of your world folder and restores them when needed.

 **Q: Can this application modify sandbox settings and save data?** <br>
 **A:** Not for now.
-This application is responsible for creating saves and restoring them, not editing save data.
+This app specializes in creating saves and restoring them, not editing save data.
+There are much better mod alternatives for that.

 **Q: Will my worlds get rekt if I delete the app?
 Will my saves disappear?** <br>
 **A:** Nope, Save Manager doesn't self-destruct.
 Your worlds will be left untouched.
 Your saves can still be found at `C:\Users\%username%\Zomboid\Backups` (or the custom directory you set before).